 As you can see from the photos, I created two different looking boxes, so I’ll describe my methodology for both below.

 After this, I took a sharp knife and cut random chunks out of the edges and then sanded those.
-In some cases I even scored lines in the wooden panels, and hit the butt of knife on the wood to add a few dents.
+In some cases, I even scored lines in the wooden panels and hit the butt of a knife on the wood to add a few dents.
 As you’ll see, uniformity is not your friend if you want a rustic look, so don’t be afraid to mess things up a bit.
 Heck, you could even grab a hammer if you want!